DevGrade-Dev/hacktitude.github.io/README.md

 | [Challenge 15](./challenge-15.md)| [Challenge 16](./challenge-16.md)|[Challenge 17](./challenge-17.md)|
 | [Challenge 18](./challenge-18.md)|||

 >Once you solve a particular challenge (or a part of the challenge), `git push` the code to remote `master` branch in the repository.
 You can collaborate as a team on the upstream repository by using it as your trunk.

 >Every time you push the code to the upstream, automatic test cases are triggered to calculate your team's score.
 Therefore please ensure you only push stable code.

 >If scores are a tie, teams will be ordered by the `last push time`.
 Earlier you finish pushing code, better your rank will be. **Therefore please ensure NOT to push unnecessarily after you have completed the challenges.**

->Each test had a timeout of 30 secs.
-You need to ensure any of your implementations does not perform badly causing your tests to timeout.
+>Each test has a timeout of 30 secs.
+You need to ensure any of your code implementations does not perform badly causing your tests to timeout.
 Test timeout due to bad performing code will be considered as a legitimate test failure.

 ## Getting support